 Though he was still only 27, Keough had already prepared another career track, and served as vice president of an investment company in California.
 Some of that college education provided by the Red Sox might have been paying off.
 “We don’t talk about that,” he said in 2009 when asked about the investment company.

 Keough put in four seasons for the Reds.
 His best was 1962 (.278 in 230 at-bats), but he never served as a frontline starter.
-The Associated Press wrote that year that he had been “considered just another utility ballplayer when acquired last winter in a routine deal,” but he’d become one of (manager Fred) Hutchinson’s “prize workmen.”
+The Associated Press wrote on July 2 that he had been “considered just another utility ballplayer when acquired last winter in a routine deal,” but he’d become one of (manager Fred) Hutchinson’s “prize workmen.”
 He was at the time batting .318, with 31 RBIs in 107 at-bats, able to begin to get some steady work after center fielder Vada Pinson suffered an injury, then alternating duty with Gordy Coleman at first base.
 Marty was described as “a quiet fellow with a pleasant smile to match his good manners,” and told an AP writer that he preferred outfield, but enjoyed playing first, too.22

 He was hitting well in the pinch, too, and his pinch-hit homer in the bottom of the ninth beat the New York Mets on July 22.
 On August 21, he hit a two-run inside-the-park home run that provided all the scoring in a 2-0 win over the Chicago Cubs.